 Precocious puberty means having signs of puberty (such as pubic hair or breast growth) at an age younger than is normally expected.
-Most doctors agree that a girl has precocious puberty if she develops sexual traits earlier than age 8, and a boy has precocious puberty if he develops sexual traits prior to age 9.
+Most healthcare providers agree that a child born with ovaries has precocious puberty if sexual traits develop earlier than age 8, and a child born with testes has precocious puberty if sexual traits develop prior to age 9.

-The early release of hormones that causes precocious puberty also causes a growth spurt, with rapid bone growth.
-Early bone maturation results in less time for growth, so the child with precocious puberty will have a final adult height that is actually much shorter than normal.
+The early release of hormones that cause precocious puberty also causes a growth spurt, with rapid bone growth.
+Early bone maturation results in less time for growth, so the child with precocious puberty will have a final adult height that is actually much shorter than expected.